Reframing how self-help tools support vulnerable users

 Stella is a self-help app developed with Tjejjouren Väst, a Swedish non-profit supporting girls and young women aged 10–25 through anonymous chat and resources around mental health, safety, and emotional distress.

-Unlike typical wellness apps, Stella is used in high-risk, emotionally sensitive moments, where clarity, trust, and low cognitive effort are critical.
+Unlike typical wellness apps, Stella is used in high-risk, emotionally sensitive moments.
+Users often arrive in states of anxiety, panic, shame, or overwhelm.

 Self-help tools fail users in moments of emotional distress